Santiago Rusiñol: Life and friends

-He was born in Barcelona into a textile industrialist family from Manlleu, where they owned the textile mill town known as Can Ramissa.
-Santiago Rusiñol appears in the civil registry with the names of Jaume Jacint Lluís, rather than Santiago.
+Rusiñol was born in Barcelona in 1861 into a textile industrialist family from Manlleu, where they owned the textile mill town known as Can Ramissa.
+Santiago Rusiñol appears in the civil registry with the given names of Jaume Jacint Lluís, rather than Santiago.
 Despite being the inheritor of the family business, he developed in his adolescence an interest in art which would go on to be his life's work.

-On 19 June 1886, he married Lluïsa Denís i Reverter.
+On 19 June 1886, he married Lluïsa Denís Reverter.
 The following year, his daughter, Maria Agustina, was born.
 A few months later, however, his restless nature, lack of interest in the family business, and desire to paint and travel led him to hand over the company's management to his brother Albert, a businessman and politician.
 Santiago thereafter began to travel through Catalonia, Spain, France, and Italy.
 Travel would go on to be a constant in his life.

 In 1888, he established himself as a writer, regularly contributing to the newspaper La Vanguardia.
 In 1889 he broke off ties with his family, a rupture that lasted ten years, although he kept in touch with his daughter.
 That same year he went to study in Paris, where he lived on and off for the next decade.

-In 1893 he set up his studio in Sitges, which today stands as the Cau Ferrat.
+In 1893, he set up his studio in Sitges, which today stands as the Cau Ferrat.
 Sitges became a modernist reference point for artists, writers and musicians, including Rusiñol, and modernist festivals, combining theatre, poetry, painting and music were organized there.
 He continued to write, chiefly narrative works and poems in prose.
 Some of his novels were adapted and performed in the theatre, such as L'auca del senyor Esteve, written in 1907 and released a few years later.
 In the first decade of the twentieth century, he consolidated his prestige as a prolific painter and writer, both in Barcelona and throughout Spain and Paris.
 In 1899, due to a severe illness, he was reunited with his wife.
 When he recovered, he returned to France with his family to detoxify from morphine addiction.
 He became an official member of the Paris Salon in 1908.

-He was also part of the famous social gatherings of the Els Quatre Gats brewery on Carrer de Montsió in Barcelona run by Pere Romeu, a place of social gathering and an alternative art room, and frequented by a young Pablo Picasso.
+He was also part of the famous social gatherings at the Els Quatre Gats café on Carrer de Montsió in Barcelona and run by :ca:Pere Romeu i Borràs.
+It was a place of social gathering and an alternative art room, and frequented by a young Pablo Picasso.
 He maintained close friendships with the painter Ramon Casas and the sculptor Enric Clarasó until his death.

 In the following two decades, his prestige grew in Barcelona despite disagreements with Noucentista artists and critics of the time (notably with the art critic Eugeni d'Ors, who wrote in the newspaper La Veu de Catalunya).
-In 1917, he was awarded the Legion of Honor by the French government.
+In 1917, he was awarded the Legion of Honour by the French government.

 He died in Aranjuez in 1931.
 Manuel Azaña, president of the Spanish Republic's provisional government, ordered an official funeral in Madrid.
 Rusiñol was later buried in Barcelona.